What is hydrocephalus?

 This condition can be congenital.
 This means that your baby is born with it.
 Hydrocephalus

-can also come on later in life.
+can also happen later in life.
 Causes of this condition include:

 - Neural tube defects, such as spina bifida